About Our Community

 - Wall-to-wall carpeting and large picture windows, some of which look out onto the preserve

 - Individual temperature control in each room

-Our assisted living community also offers several common areas, including a covered front patio with rocking chairs; a special room with a pool table, basketball hoop and TV – perfect for the guys to get together and enjoy sporting events and to socialize.
-Our Country Kitchen is frequently used for small private gatherings; a private dining room is also available for residents who need a larger space to celebrate special occasions.
+Our assisted living community also offers several common areas, including a covered front-patio with rocking chairs, a special room with a pool table, a basketball hoop and a TV – perfect to get together and enjoy sporting events and to socialize.
+Our Country Kitchen is frequently used for small private gatherings.
+A private dining room is also available for residents who need a larger space to celebrate special occasions.
 In addition, our community has:

 - Two libraries, one with computer access that residents can use like a home office.

 - TV room and parlor, where residents gather to watch movies or participate in our exercise program.